 Long-form content provides in-depth coverage of a specific topic.
 The content has the potential to be one of the best resources online on that particular subject.
 Once the content is seen as an authoritative asset, other websites will start linking to that content.

-A study conducted by HubSpot shows that there is a correlation between content length and number of backlinks.
+A study conducted by HubSpot shows that there is a correlation between content length and numbers of backlinks.

 So it is essential to focus on developing long-form content.
 If you prefer creating interactive content than you can focus on the following types of content: